jlowe000/oci-arcade/README.md

     1. Deploy events serverless
     1. Deploy events publishevent
     1. Build / Run kafka events
+    3. Upload games to object storage (if user api-key is enabled)
     1. More to come ...

 (I'm reverse engineering these steps from the Terraform project).